-Suspect in standoff with deputies on W Chalfont Drive; one victim in serious condition
+Deputies still in standoff on W. Chalfont Drive suspect who shot, killed victim

 Latest Weather Blog

-Suspect in standoff with deputies on W Chalfont Drive; one victim in serious condition
+Deputies still in standoff on W. Chalfont Drive suspect who shot, killed victim

-BATON ROUGE - Deputies are responding to a standoff on W Chalfton Drive Saturday afternoon where a suspected shooter barricaded themselves inside a home after shooting one person.
+BATON ROUGE - Deputies are responding to a standoff on W Chalfton Drive Saturday afternoon where a suspected shooter barricaded themselves inside a home after killing one person.

 The East Baton Rouge Parish Sheriff's Office said the shooting happened around 4 p.m.
 Saturday in the 500 block of W Chalfont Drive.

-One victim was transported to a hospital in serious condition.
+One victim was transported to a hospital in serious condition, where they later died.

+Witnesses told WBRZ the suspected shooter was neighbors with the victim, who had just moved to the area.

 Deputies have a perimeter set up at the scene while they work to get the suspect to exit the home.